Intrinsical-AI/rag-prototype/README.md

 ## 5. Configuration

-Settings are centralized in `src/settings.py` and can be overridden via environment variables or a `.env` file.
+Settings are centralized in `local_rag_backend/settings.py` (installed as part of the package) and can be overridden via environment variables or a `.env` file at the project root.

 | Variable                 | Default                   | Required?            | Description                            |
 | ------------------------ | ------------------------- | -------------------- | -------------------------------------- |